ftrackhq/ftrack-javascript/CONTRIBUTING.md

 # Contributing to @ftrack/api

-Thank you for wanting to contribute to our Javascript API!
+Thank you for wanting to contribute to our JavaScript API!

 Please clone this repository, and follow these instructions to make sure you are in a clean spot before coding: